 (updated 12.04.2021) We have initial funding for the next development phase of the CalamarPark underwater habitat.
 Thank you Frank Scharmann, CEO of Cabrito Consulting and welcome to the team.

 (Updated 15.01.2021 – complete re-edit of post; updated concept map) The Digital Data Processing of the station will be of major importance.
-Beside the conventional functions of the IT systems we should use the opportunity to establish a completely new approach concerning the User Interface (UI) and the system’s interaction with the aquanauts.
-Continue reading “Undersea Station: Data Processing”
+Beside the conventional functions of the IT systems we should use the opportunity to establish a completely new approach concerning the User Interface (UI) and the system’s interaction with the aquanauts. (click here for the pdf-Version of this chapter) Continue reading “Undersea Station: Data Processing”

 Is there a way to grow kitchen plants inside an underwater habitat?
 Can we build cubicle cells for that purpose or should we use off-the-shelf products like Plantcube, an indoor greenhouse?

 (Updated 29.11.2020; re-edit of the hatches chapter) Surely one of the most complicated area of an underwater structure for human occupation is the habitat entrance.
 It is the local water-air interface, vulnerable to changes in pressure by tidal movements on the surface of the sea; its hatches have to bare potential pressure differences between the habitat interior and the surrounding water; no object that is only a little bigger than the greatest diameter of the entrance can be brought into the habitat.
 It is constantly wet and humid and the only gateway for medical assistance.
 But to see in detail let’s have a look at the different sections of the entrance complex.
 Continue reading “Habitat Entrance”

 This section describes the necessary design of internal doors in an underwater habitat.
 Doors separate functional areas or modules of the habitat.
 Continue reading “Internal Doors and Hatches”

 We are still in the evaluation process at the European Space Agency!